-On top of his revolutionary oeuvre, Vincent van Gogh is known for his struggles with mental illness and consequently tragic life.
-Born in 1853, the artist was only 37 when he died of a self-inflicted gunshot wound while being voluntarily treated at a mental health facility in the South of France.
-While committed, he produced an unprecedented amount of artwork.
-Eventually, these pieces would be compiled into the Saint-Paul Asylum, Saint-Rémy series, which includes important canvases like his Self-Portrait with a Bandaged Ear, The Irises, Wheat Field with Crows (his last painting), and, of course, The Starry Night.
+On top of his revolutionary oeuvre, Vincent van Gogh is known for his profound struggles with mental illness.
+Born in 1853, the artist was only 37 years old when he died of a self-inflicted gunshot wound while being voluntarily treated at a mental health facility in the South of France.

-The Starry Night depicts a dreamy interpretation of the artist’s asylum room’s sweeping view of Saint-Rémy-de-Provence.
-Though Van Gogh revisited this scene in his work on several occasions, The Starry Night is the only nocturnal study of the view.
+While committed, Van Gogh painted this panorama on several occasions.
+The Starry Night, however, is the only nocturnal study of the view.
 Thus, in addition to descriptions evident in the myriad of letters he wrote to his brother, Theo, it offers a rare nighttime glimpse into what the artist saw while in isolation.
 “Through the iron-barred window I can make out a square of wheat in an enclosure,” he wrote in May of 1889, “above which in the morning I see the sun rise in its glory.”